 - Copy of AV room setup.

-- Labels on laptop and all accessories.
+- Labels with my name and contact information on laptop and all accessories .

 - Pepto-Bismol chewable tablets, Imodium AD, and other first aid remedies to help you recover from a long flight or strange food.

 - Eye mask for airplane naps.
 Also handy for ending unwanted conversations with annoying seatmates.

 - Color copies of your passport and drivers license.
 Also upload to the cloud for easy reference.

 - A collection of $5, $10, $20 bills for tipping hotel setup staff and other helpful personnel.